 This better ensures that your intended improvement meets your community’s standards as set forth in the Governing Documents and avoids the problems that arise from the construction of improvements and the use of colors or styles that conflict with others in your neighborhood.
 The Board of Directors has the power and the responsibility to force you to undo any improvement you make that do not comply with the Governing Documents, so the application process is your protection against future action against you.
 Once approved, the change is permitted and that approval applies to you and any future owner of the home.

-What is the “common area”?
+What is the “common area or element”?

 It is the land for the use and enjoyment of the members of the Association.
-This includes facilities like pools and playgrounds in single family communities and hallways, parking lots, exercise facilities and building structures in condominium communities.
+This includes facilities like pools and playgrounds in single-family communities and hallways, parking lots, exercise facilities, and building structures in condominium communities.
 Common areas are owned by all in an undivided interest.
 For this reason, maintenance responsibility falls proportionately on all owners who have that undivided interest in common areas.
-This sometimes is most painful in a condominium disaster wherein one building is damaged, but owners of all the other buildings feel the financial burden… the building that burned was your building, too.
+This sometimes is most painful in a condominium disaster wherein one building is damaged, but owners of all the other buildings feel the financial burden…the building that burned was your building, too.

 What is a resale certificate?

 The resale certificate contains two parts.
 The first relates to the individual unit and notifies the buyer whether the seller of the property has (or has not) paid all assessments that are due and whether there are any violations affecting the real property being sold.
 It is also a disclosure by the Association of the amount of the assessment and whether the Association may foreclose to collect the assessment.
-The second part relates to the condominium or home owners’ association.
-This part contains copies of the Governing Documents, rules & regulations, evidence of insurance and current financial statements.
+The second part relates to the condominium or homeowners association.
+This part contains copies of the Governing Documents, rules & regulations, evidence of insurance, and current financial statements.
 Resale Certificates must be prepared by management.
 Buyers have a legal right to receive a resale certificate prior to settlement, at the expense of the seller, and have the right to withdraw from the contract, even at the settlement table, without penalty or loss of deposit, until they have been provided with the certificate and have had time to review the content.
 The seller providing a set of Governing Documents does not meet the requirement.

 What does the Association’s insurance cover?

 The Association’s master insurance policy includes property and casualty policies for all common area property and equipment.
 (In condominium associations this includes the entire structure of the building.)
-It also includes Liability and Directors & Officers policies that cover Directors, Committee Members and volunteers working on behalf of the Association.
-The master policy does not cover personal property (contents), improvements made by the owner (betterments and improvements) or relocation expense during reconstruction following an insurable event.
-In a condominium, owners can obtain condominium unit owners insurance (type of policy: HO6) to cover contents, betterments & improvements and relocation expenses.
+It also includes Liability and Directors & Officers policies that cover directors, committee members, and volunteers working on behalf of the Association.
+The master policy does not cover personal property (contents), improvements made by the owner (betterments and improvements), or relocation expense during reconstruction following an insurable event.
+In a condominium, owners can obtain condominium unit owner's insurance (type of policy: HO6) to cover contents, betterments & improvements, and relocation expenses.

-In a home owners’ association, generally the master policy covers only common area liability and common structures such as the pool house or club house.
-A standard home owner insurance policy (type: HO3) is advisable and, when a lender is involved, mandated.
+In a homeowners association, generally, the master policy covers only common area liability and common structures such as the pool house or clubhouse.
+A standard homeowner insurance policy (type: HO3) is advisable and, when a lender is involved, mandated.

-In either case, your governing documents will explain exactly what elements are covered by the master policy and which are not.
+In either case, your governing documents will explain exactly which elements are covered by the master policy and which are not.
 Sometimes the language is confusing, so always take a copy of the documents to your insurance agent and ask that he/she review them to ensure proper coverage is provided.